canonical/spread-plus/README.md

 The larger the priority, the earlier it will be scheduled.
 The default priority is zero, and negative priorities are supported too.

+When the `-order` parameter is used, spread executes the tasks in the sequence defined by the tasks filter.
+This option is useful when tasks need to be executed sequentially.

 <a name="repeating"/>